renatoviolin/go-challenge/README.md

 ```

 ## Notes
-* All logs output are saved in file app.log.
+* All logs output are saved in the file **app.log**.
-* The CSV file needs a comma (,) in the last line and in the last charactere.
-This was done in the file provided here.
+* The CSV file needs a comma (,) in the last line and last charactere.
+This was already done in the file provided [here](db/data.csv).
-* The CSV has some NULL values that must be managed to avoid errors while unmarshaling the resultset into go structure.
+* The CSV has some null values that must be managed to avoid errors while unmarshaling the resultset from postgres into Go structs.
 There are two possible solutions:
-    1. While import the file with copy command, fill empty strings in NULL values
+    1. While import the file with copy command, fill in null strings.
-    2. Mange the null in code as it was done here.
+    2. Manage the null values in code (as it was done here).
 It was decided to do this to avoid touch in dataprovied
 * When creating a new Feira, it was decided to require the fields: NomeFeira, Logradouro, Regiao5, Bairro, Distrito.